domRiddle/ASF/Configuration.md

-6 | HoursDescending | Try to farm games with highest number of hours played first 7 | NamesAscending | Try to farm games in alphabetical order, starting from A 8 | NamesDescending | Try to farm games in reverse alphabetical order, starting from Z 9 | Random | Try to farm games in totally random order 10 | BadgeLevelsAscending | Try to farm games with lowest badge levels first 11 | BadgeLevelsDescending | Try to farm games with highest badge levels first 12 | RedeemDateTimesAscending | Try to farm oldest games on our account first
+6 | HoursDescending | Try to farm games with highest number of hours played first 7 | NamesAscending | Try to farm games in alphabetical order, starting from A 8 | NamesDescending | Try to farm games in reverse alphabetical order, starting from Z 9 | Random | Try to farm games in totally random order (different on each run of the program) 10 | BadgeLevelsAscending | Try to farm games with lowest badge levels first 11 | BadgeLevelsDescending | Try to farm games with highest badge levels first 12 | RedeemDateTimesAscending | Try to farm oldest games on our account first